How to Correctly Report LLM-as-a-Judge Evaluations: Theoretical Justification of Our Method

-Replacing $p$, $q_0$, and $q_1$ with their empirical estimates gives the bias-adjusted estimator $\hat{\theta}$ in \eqref{eq:point-estimator}~\citep{rogan1978estimating, lang2014confidence}.
-When $q_0$ and $q_1$ are known, substituting their true values into \eqref{eq:point-estimator} gives an unbiased estimator of $\theta$, which exactly corrects for the LLM’s misclassification bias.
-In practice, however, these parameters are unknown and can be estimated from a calibration dataset.
-Thus, we use the empirical estimates $\hat{q}_0$ and $\hat{q}_1$ defined in Sec.~\ref{sec:method}, which inevitably introduce some estimation bias.
-Nevertheless, the following proposition shows that the adjusted estimator $\hat{\theta}$ in \eqref{eq:point-estimator}, constructed with these empirical estimates, still effectively mitigates bias compared to the naive estimator as the size of the calibration dataset increases.
-All proofs are provided in Appendix~\ref{appendix:proof}. \begin{proposition} Suppose that $m:=m_0=m_1$ and $q:=q_0=q_1$, where $0.5 < q \leq 1$.
-For sufficiently large $m\gtrsim q/(2q-1)^2$, the absolute bias of $\hat{\theta}$ in~\eqref{eq:theta} is always smaller than that of $\hat{p}$ in~\eqref{eq:avg-pred} for all $\theta$. \end{proposition} This proposition implies that even when $q_0$ and $q_1$ are estimated rather than known, the adjusted estimator $\hat{\theta}$ consistently achieves lower absolute bias than the naive estimator $\hat{p}$, provided that the calibration dataset is sufficiently large.
-Moreover, the required sample size depends on the reliability of the LLM judge: when the LLM is highly accurate ($q \approx 1$), only a small calibration dataset is needed for effective bias correction, whereas when the LLM behaves almost randomly ($q \approx 0.5$), a much larger dataset is required to ensure comparable bias reduction.
+When $q_0$ and $q_1$ are known, $\hat{\theta}$ is unbiased.
+When they are estimated from a calibration dataset, $\hat{\theta}$ can exhibit bias.
+Nevertheless, the following result shows that $\hat{\theta}$ attains smaller bias than the naive estimator $\hat{p}$ in~\eqref{eq:avg-pred} as the calibration-set size grows.
+All proofs are provided in Appendix~\ref{appendix:proof}. \begin{proposition} Suppose that $m := 2m_0 = 2m_1$ and that $q := q_0 = q_1$ with $0.5 < q \leq 1$.
+For sufficiently large $m\gtrsim 2q/(2q-1)^2$, the absolute bias of $\hat{\theta}$ in~\eqref{eq:theta} is always smaller than that of $\hat{p}$ in~\eqref{eq:avg-pred} for all $\theta \in [0,1]$. \end{proposition} Even when $\hat{q}_0$ and $\hat{q}_1$ are estimated from data, $\hat{\theta}$ has smaller bias than $\hat{p}$ for sufficiently large calibration sets, with the required size depending on the LLM judge’s sensitivity and specificity: fewer samples suffice when the LLM has high sensitivity and specificity ($q \approx 1$), while substantially more are required as these approach chance level ($q \approx 0.5$).